 of the devil.
 Jazz greats like Dexter Gordon, Miles Davis, Bud Powell, Sidney Bechet, Lionel Hampton, Coleman Hawkins, Kenny Clarke, Don Byas, Bill Coleman, and Lucky Thompson brought their music from the USA to the clubs of Paris where they

-Jazz Club Lionel Hampton at Méridien Hotel, 81 bd.
+Jazz Club Etoile, the former Lionel Hampton Jazz Club, at Méridien Hotel, 81 bd.
 Gouvion-St-Cyr, northwest of the Arch de Triumphe and the Champs-Elysées is an institution and features performances by some of the best artists and groups in contemporary jazz.
-La Cave du Franc Pinot at 1 Quai de Bourbon on the Ile St louis is one of the most amospheric jazz clubs in Paris and a must if you like bebop and swing, serves bistro food and has lunchtime concerts on Sunday.
 7 Lézards at 10 rue

 But wait... isn't Paris nightlife famous for something else?
 Dancing girls... the Can-Can... sequins and Michele Kidman...of course!
 Cabaret: The Moulin Rouge which you have to go to (not that I have ever been there) if you don't want to let down your friends when you tell them about your trip